sug0/irc-cpp/README.md

 The test bot that comes with the source, `test.cpp`, has the following commands:

     .quit       --  kill the bot :-(
     .noticeme   --  the bot will notice you
-    .esmaga    --  the bot will curse at you in portuguese :-)
+    .esmaga     --  the bot will curse at you in portuguese :-) .np <user>  --  the bot will tell you what you're listening to

 # protips